This post covers how to visit St Peter's Basilica in Vatican City.

 Again, come early and pay nothing.
 If you don't arrive well before 10:00 am, then the video below will demonstrate what awaits you.

-If you can’t make it early to St. Peter’s, then consider booking in advance for either an official self-guided audio tour or an official guided tour of the basilica.
+If you can't make it early to St. Peter's, then consider booking in advance for either an official self-guided audio tour, small group tour on your own pace, or an official guided tour of the basilica.

-Holders of these tickets have access to a special security line, which can save you time, especially when the general admission line is snaking around St. Peter’s Square, as in the video above.
+Holders of these tickets have access to a special security line, which can save you time as you skip the long queues, especially when the general admission line is snaking around St. Peter's Square, as in the video above.

 Below, we detail the ticket options.